BANGKOK - The Freeland Foundation, a national organisation dedicated to stopping illegal

-Freeland has discovered that the lucrative illegal trade in pangolins is run by criminals based in Southeast Asia who are also involved in poaching and trafficking of elephants, primates, tigers, leopards, lions, rhinos, and other rare and endangered species.
-Freeland has information on the gangs, which it has been sharing with authorities.
-One kilogram of dried pangolin scales can fetch 500 USD in Vietnam or China, while one full body can fetch over 2,000 USD.
-The shipment seized by the French was en route to Vietnam.
+Freeland Foundation believes the lucrative illegal trade in pangolins is run by criminals based in Southeast Asia, who are also involved in poaching and trafficking of elephants, primates, tigers, leopards, lions, rhinos, and other rare and endangered species.

-Working with authorities in Asia and Africa, Freeland has discovered that Asian gangs are starting to run out of supply of pangolins, elephants, tigers, and other wild animals in Asia, so they are fast targeting the same or similar species in Africa, including pangolins, which were once abundant across Southeast Asia and China, but are now much harder to find.
+Since working with authorities in Asia and Africa, the foundation believes that Asian gangs are starting to run out of supply of pangolins, elephants, tigers, and other wild animals in Asia, so are fast targeting the same or similar species in Africa, including pangolins, which were once abundant across Southeast Asia and China, but are now much harder to find.